theguly/iris-doc-src/docs/source/operations/api.rst

    :class: warning

    In case the token is exposed and needs to be change, a new one can be generated with the `Renew` option.
-   Renewing a token revokes the previous one.
+   Renewing a token revokes the previous .